8. AArch64

 ret

 The code in Listing 8.1.1 and Listing 8.1.3 provides the required boilerplate for your kernel.
 Further, a reference implementation of the copy function in C is given in Listing 8.1.2.
-Your task is to copy Listing 8.1.1’s seven 64-bit unsigned integers in array l_a to array l_b_1 by implementing the function copy_asm in assembly language.
+Your task is to copy the seven 64-bit unsigned integers in array l_a to array l_b_1 in Listing 8.1.1 by implementing the function copy_asm in assembly language.

 Note

-Use the instructions LDR (immediate) and STR (immediate) for the loads and stores in your implementation.
-Do not implement any stack transfers and only use the first 18 general purpose registers, i.e., R0 - R17 to adhere the procedure call standard.
+Use the instructions LDR (immediate) and STR (immediate) for loading and storing data in your implementation.
+Do not implement any stack transfers and only use the first 18 general-purpose registers, i.e., X0 - X17 to adhere to the procedure call standard.

-Use the flags -pedantic -Wall -Wextra -Werror whenever invoking gcc or g++.
+Use the flags -pedantic -Wall -Wextra -Werror whenever invoking the compiler.
 Do this not only here but in all tasks.

 Tasks

 1. Implement the function copy_asm in the file copy_asm.s.
 Use the template in Listing 8.1.3 for your implementation.
-Follow the ideas of the C implementation in Listing 8.1.2, i.e., do not use any loops in your code.
+Follow the ideas of the C implementation in Listing 8.1.2, do not use a loop in your code.

 2. Compile the C kernel copy_c given in Listing 8.1.2 using the optimization flag -O2.
 Disassemble the compiler-generated machine code.
 Briefly explain the obtained assembly code.